mbari-org/Sharktopoda1/docs/requirements/Sharktopoda 2/README.md

 _Sharktopoda 2_ will be a native desktop video player application that supports MBARI's video annotation and machine learning efforts.
 It should be written in the most current version of [Swift](https://developer.apple.com/swift/) and should be based off of [AVFoundation](https://developer.apple.com/av-foundation/) and/or [AVKit](https://developer.apple.com/documentation/avkit).

 It will function as a normal video player.
-In addition, it will support these additional features beyond a standard video player are:
+In addition, it will support these additional features beyond a standard video player:

 1. Support remote control from an external application via a [Remote UDP Protocol](UDP_Remote_Protocol.md)
 2. Ability to render [Localizations](#localizations), which are labeled, rectangular regions of interest (ROIs, aka _localizations_, aka _bounding boxes_, aka _annotations_) , on top of the video at the correct moment in the video.
 3. Ability to interact (create/edit/delete) localizations on a video.

-Here are some examples of a prototype to help guide development:
+Here are video examples of a prototype to help guide development:

 - [A Remote Annotation Application interacting a with the video player](https://www.youtube.com/watch?v=FKeuG8-UYC0)
 - [A Remote Annotation Application interacting a with the video player showing selectable localizations](https://youtu.be/FKeuG8-UYC0>).